miquelvir/lsds-2025/labs/3-kafka/README.md

 # Required exercises

-## Seminar 5: Building the ingest service
+## Seminar 5: Producing metrics to Kafka

-During this seminar session, you must build the `ingest` service as described in [ingest service](#ingest-service).
+During this seminar session, you must create scripts that simulate the devices publishing metrics to Kafka.

 ### [S5Q0] [7 marks] Answer the following questions about Kafka.